Approved Early Move-Ins

 Only students officially involved in coordinating NSOP activities (ex.
-Orientation Leaders) will receive permission to check-in early prior to the Continuing & Readmitted Student Check-In Weekend (Saturday & Sunday, September 3 & 4, 2016).
-This will be coordinated by the sponsoring dept. (students do not need to email Res Life).
-Permission & move-in instructions are typically emailed to approved students by the 2nd week of August.
+Orientation Leaders) will receive permission to check-in early prior to the start of Continuing & Readmitted Student Check-In Weekend (Saturday, August 31, 2019).
+The requests must be submitted by the sponsoring campus office (not by the student).

-Students who receive permission to check-in early are not allowed to give access to campus housing to other students (or their belongings) who do not have early check-in permission and may only sign in 1 short-term day-time guest at a time (overnight guests are not allowed).
+Students who receive permission to check-in early are not allowed to give access to campus housing to other students (or their belongings) who do not have early check-in permission and may only sign in 1 short-term guest at a time (guests may not stay for longer than 1 night).
 Please see below for additional policies for early move-in.

-- I will abide by any and all College and Residential Life & Housing policies & procedures, as well as local, state, or federal laws.
+- I will abide by all College and Residential Life & Housing policies & procedures, as well as local, state, or federal laws.

 - I will positively represent myself, Barnard College, Columbia University, and any team / group / or organization to which I may belong throughout the Early Arrival and/or New Student Orientation Period (NSOP).

 - Any alleged policy violations during this time, in addition to being subject to disciplinary action, will be reported to my coach, advisor, or supervisor of any program that may be sponsoring me for Early Arrival / NSOP.
 My behavior during this time period is a reflection on the Early Arrival Program serving as my sponsor.